|Mixed Caliber Battleship / Mixed Battery Battleship / pre-Dreadnought|

 |1934 Maximum Battleship||20||8||30||72,500|

 A Battleship was a naval vessel of the first class carrying maximum armament and protection; both against gun fire and torpedo attack, and having good speed.
-She must be so designed as to be capable of keeping the sea in all weather and must have a large radius of action.
+An unwritten rule in the design of battleships is that their armor should be able to withstand their own artillery fire at regular combat distances, She must be so designed as to be capable of keeping the sea in all weather and must have a large radius of action.
 Ships of this class are intended to lie in the regular line of battle and bear the brunt of the fighting.
 Battleships had been the mainstay of fleets for generations.
 As early as the 1850s, nations had been designating their main, big gun ships as "battleships."
 The term "battle-ship" is the modern adaptation (officially adopted by the Royal Navy in the re-classification of 1892) of the older form of "line-of-battle ship," or "ships fit to lie in a line" in battles between fleets, introduced in the British Navy under King James I, to distinguish these from vessels intended for independent cruising.

 Monitors, named, of course, after Ericsson's cheese box, were a special class of battleship developed mainly in America.
 Being half submarine, it had the water for armor.
 With only a few feet of freeboard, all its cabins, bathtubs, pianolas, etc., can be shot away without destroying its military value.
 The armored turrets will remain, and the engines below the water line.
 Still, it was slow, hot, and unwieldy, carried few guns, and, as a type, was becoming obsolete by the beginning of the 20th Century.
 The question of height of gun axes above water had always received attention, and the minimum command is dependent upon the freeboard judged to be requisite from sea-going considerations.
 It was thought to be superb for harbor defense, but forts made the best local defenses, and ships defend their harbors several hundred miles at sea.